Shiu/spine-runtimes/spine-c/README.md

-# spine-cpp
+# spine-c

-The spine-cpp runtime provides basic functionality to load and manipulate [spine](http://esotericsoftware.com) skeletal animation data using C++.
-It does not perform rendering but can be extended to enable spine animations for other projects that utilize C++.
+The spine-c runtime provides basic functionality to load and manipulate [spine](http://esotericsoftware.com) skeletal animation data using C. It does not perform rendering but can be extended to enable spine animations for other projects that utilize C.

+**Note:** The spine-c code is generated using a code generator.
+For details on the code generation process, please see the [codegen/README.md](codegen/README.md).

 ## Licensing